pixel

 Myth #3: Prenuptial agreements are only for rich couples

 No matter the amount of money you have in the bank, prenuptial agreements are for everyone.
-Prenuptial agreements are not only used to protect your assets, such as a home acquired prior to marriage; they can also establish future spousal support agreements, discuss who will keep the family pet, and more.
+Prenuptial agreements can protect your assets, such as a home acquired before the marriage.
+They can establish future spousal support agreements, dictate who will keep the family pets, and more.

 Myth #4: Prenuptial agreements are not needed if you have separate bank accounts